 THE HISTORY OF SECOND CHANCE MONTH

 Every person has dignity and potential.
-But nearly 1 in 3 American adults has a criminal record, which limits their access to education, jobs, housing, and other opportunities needed to reach that potential.
+But 1 in 3 American adults has a criminal record, which limits their access to education, jobs, housing, and other opportunities needed to reach that potential.

-In 2017, Prison Fellowship® launched Second Chance Month®, a concerted effort to raise awareness about the nearly 44,000 legal barriers faced by men and women with a criminal record.
+In 2017, Prison Fellowship® launched Second Chance Month®, an effort to raise awareness about the nearly 44,000 legal barriers faced by men and women with a criminal record.
 Our goal was to help reduce the social stigma and barriers that plague Americans with a criminal record and urge state and federal lawmakers to act.
 The U.S. Senate unanimously passed a resolution declaring April 2017 as Second Chance Month.

-Since launching the inaugural Second Chance Month, Prison Fellowship has continued to spearhead the nationwide effort to raise awareness about barriers to reintegration.
-Together, with more than 1,000 partners, we’re working to unlock brighter futures for people with a criminal record.
+Since launching the inaugural Second Chance Month, Prison Fellowship has continued to spearhead the nationwide effort to raise awareness about barriers faced by those with a criminal record.
+Together, with more than 1,100 partners, we’re working to unlock brighter futures for people with a criminal record.

 “We believe the approximately 80 million Americans with criminal records—that’s 1 in 3 people—are more than their worst choices and affirm their God-given dignity and potential in life.”